Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Norway later had another ship named Borgund, originally delivered in 1949 as Barfrost to owners in Trondheim, 791 gt.
 Later sailed as Baby Brøvig of Farsund from 1951, before being renamed Borgund for Johan Hagenæs, Ålesund in 1954.
 Later names: Natasa Josephine from 1974 (Greek), Natassa 1982, Dodo V 1982.
 Broken up in 1983.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Våre gamle skip" by Leif M. Bjørkelund and E. H. Kongshavn, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), partial voyage record received from Don Kindell, based on Arnold Hague's research, and misc. others for cross checking info. - ref My sources.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Våre gamle skip" by Leif M. Bjørkelund and E. H. Kongshavn, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), partial voyage record received from Don Kindell, based on Arnold Hague's database, and misc. others for cross checking info. - ref My sources.

 Be